The Historic Corpus Christi Pass

 Cost: Free

-The lost Corpus Christi Pass has intriguing geology and history, shaped by nature, war, and human impact.
-This event takes place in Port Aransas, Texas, at the Marine Science Institute and highlights Texas’s intertwined natural and cultural legacy.
+The lost Corpus Christi Pass has intriguing geology and history, shaped by nature, war and humans.
+This event takes place in Port Aransas at the Marine Science Institute and online and highlights Texas’s intertwined natural and cultural legacies.

 Description